 Mechanism of SOS Repair

-- In case of excessive DNA damage, stress conditions etc., a cell produces a response by activating signal or RecA protein.
+- In case of excessive DNA damage, stress conditions etc., a cell responds by activating signal or RecA protein.
 It floats in the vicinity of the cell in search of any damage in the DNA.

 - A RecA protein specifically binds to the single stranded DNA.
 On binding with the single stranded DNA fragments, RecA forms a filament-like structure around the DNA.

 - Then, a LexA repressor comes in contact with the nucleoprotein filament assembled by the RecA protein.
 When RecA interacts with the repressor protein, it converts into RecA protease.

 - The formation of RecA protease causes autocatalytic proteolysis of LexA repressor protein.
 Thus, a LexA protein could not bind with the SOS operator.

 - Inactivation of LexA protein activates the inducer proteins that repair the DNA damage but alters the DNA sequence.

 An SOS system always switches off when a DNA is healthy.
 The LexA promoter produces LexA repressor protein.
 The association of LexA repressor to the consensus sequence (having 20 base pairs of the SOS-box) suppresses the functioning of the SOS system.
-Thus, LexA blocks the SOS box, which in turn arrests the activity of SOS genes that participate in the recovery of damaged DNA.
+Thus, LexA blocks the SOS box, which arrests the activity of SOS genes that participate in the recovery of damaged DNA.

-SOS repair system comes into action when the DNA is not in a normal condition and all the repair system becomes failed.
-The organisms activates the SOS system by itself in response to the damage against UV-light or any other factors.
+The SOS repair system comes into action when the DNA is not normal, and all the repair system fails.
+The organisms activate the SOS system by themselves in response to the damage against UV-light or any other factors.

 SOS system only activates in case of excessive DNA damage, leading to single-strand breakage at the replication fork.
 This DNA damage activates the RecA regulatory protein that links with the single stranded DNA through the cellular energy ATP.

-Proteolytic cleavage is due to the conversion of RecA protein into protease that in turn suppresses the activity of LexA protein.
+Proteolytic cleavage is due to the conversion of RecA protein into protease, which suppresses LexA protein’s activity.
 The SOS box genes will now express into different inducer proteins to recover the damaged DNA.